anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 After you've set up Intune for Education with your information — such as student records, apps, and settings for devices — connect the devices to Intune for Education.
 For new Windows 10 devices, a connection is established during initial device setup.

-## Using Windows Autopilot vs Set up School PCs
+## When to use Windows Autopilot vs Set up School PCs
 The following table describes when to use the Set up School PCs app and Windows Autopilot for initial device setup.
 Use the **Points to consider** column to consider your own school's environment and setup needs.

 |Points to consider  |Windows Autopilot  |Set up School Pcs|
 |---------|---------|---------|